Arun Jaitley: Union Minister of Law and Justice (2000–04)

-In November 2000 and was made a Cabinet Minister for the Ministry of Law, Justice and Company Affairs and Shipping.
+In November 2000 Jaitley was made a Cabinet Minister for the Ministry of Law, Justice and Company Affairs and Shipping.
 The Ministry of Surface Transport was bifurcated and he was appointed as the first Minister of Shipping.
 He demitted the office of the Minister for Shipping with effect from 1 September 2001 and as Union Minister of Law, Justice and Company Affairs on 1 July 2002.
 He then served as the General Secretary of the BJP and its national spokesman.
 He worked in this capacity until January 2003.
 He rejoined the Union Cabinet as the Minister of Commerce & Industry and Law & Justice on 29 January 2003.
 With the defeat of the National Democratic Alliance in May 2004, Jaitley returned to his legal career and worked in the Supreme Court.

 Leader of the Opposition, Rajya Sabha (2009–14)

 He was chosen as the Leader of the Opposition in the Rajya Sabha on 3 June 2009 by L.K.
 Advani.
 On 16 June 2009, he resigned from the post of General Secretary of the BJP, as per his party's One Man One Post principle.
 He was also a member of the Central Election Committee of the party.
 As the leader of opposition in Rajya Sabha, he participated in the debates on the Women's Reservation Bill in the Rajya Sabha and also supported Anna Hazare in his 2011 Indian anti-corruption movement for the Jan Lokpal Bill.
 He successfully introduced the 84th amendment to the Constitution of India in 2002, freezing parliamentary seats until 2026, and the ninety-first amendment to the Constitution of India in 2004, penalising defections.
 However, being in the party since 1980, he never contested any direct election until 2014.
 He was the BJP candidate for the Amritsar seat in the Lok Sabha (replacing Navjot Singh Sidhu) for the 2014 general election, but lost to the Indian National Congress candidate Amarinder Singh.
 He was elected as a Rajya Sabha member from Gujarat.
 He was re-elected to the Rajya Sabha from Uttar Pradesh in March 2018.

 On 26 August 2012, he said (outside Parliament) "There are occasions when an obstruction in Parliament brings greater benefits to the country."
 This statement was considered to have given legitimacy to obstruction by the parliament in contemporary Indian politics.
-After forming a government in 2014, the BJP government has faced disruption and obstruction in parliament multiple times, and the opposition have referred to this statement as a legitimizing that floor strategy.
+After forming a government in 2014, the BJP government has faced disruption and obstruction in parliament multiple times, and the opposition have referred to this statement as a legitimising that floor strategy.